opensearch-project/dashboards-visualizations/README.md

 ## Contributing to Open Distro for Elasticsearch OpenSearch Dashboards Visualizations

-We welcome you to get involved in development, documentation, testing the kibana reports plugin.
+We welcome you to get involved in development, documentation, testing the visualizations plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

-Since this is a Kibana plugin, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Kibana plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/current/plugin-development.html).

 ## Bugs, Enhancements or Questions